Claire-Fisher/Donofy/TESTING.md

 ***
 **Charity Details Page: Favourite Button**
 * Expected:
-  * Add to Favourite button will direct Guest User's to sign in page.
+  * "Add to Favourite" button will direct Guest User's to sign in.
   * Users & Superusers:
     - Clicking Add to favourites button should:
       - toggle button to pink Unfavourite.